hr-sobuj/student-aid-api/README.md

 The documentation provides detailed information about the available endpoints, request/response formats, and authentication requirements.

+## Testing

+To test the application, use the following credentials:

+- Email: user1@gmail.com
+- Password: 123

+Use the provided credentials to log in and test the various features and functionalities of the live chat application.

 ## License

 This project is licensed under the [MIT License](LICENSE).
 Feel free to use and modify the code as per your needs.